How to Open an Australian Bank Account Online from Overseas

 Conclusion: Open a bank account online in Australia

 If you want an account with an Australian bank you’ll almost certainly have to wait until you live here and can show your visa and proof of address in a branch.
-Once you’re a resident there’s a great selection of account options and services from major banks - but if you’re looking to open an account as a non-resident or before your planned move, you may prefer a non-bank alternative like Wise or Revolut.
+Once you’re a resident there’s a great selection of account options and services from major banks - but if you’re looking to open an account as a non-resident or before your planned move, you may prefer a specialist alternative like Wise or Revolut.
 Both let you hold and exchange many different currencies including AUD, with accounts you can open before you have an Australian address.

 Open a Australian bank account online FAQs